ArmandPhilippot/minimalist-sharing-buttons-widget/README.md

 ## Install

-### Composer install
+### Composer installation

-You can use Composer to install this plugin as a dependency if you use custom installers:
+You can use Composer to install this plugin as a dependency if you use `wordpress-plugin` installers:

 ```
 {